OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:48

-You are witnesses of these things.
+You bear witness to these things.

 ## Luke 24:49